1. Are there any fees to open or maintain a Merchant Account?

 Great question!
 Let's take a look at real costs for dues collection and non-renewal.

 Annual Dues Collection costs:

-It generally costs $0.55 just in postage, plus paper, ink/printer, envelopes, and second/third/final billing notice costs.
-The collection costs for just one member in a dues season could be upwards of several dollars per member per year, not counting your time in collecting, compared to setting up WePay once, and emailing dues notices.
+It costs $0.58 just in postage, plus all additional paper, ink/printer, envelopes, and second/third/final billing notice costs.
+The collection costs for just one member in a dues season could be upwards of several dollars per member per year, not counting your time in collecting, compared to setting up WePay once and emailing dues notices.
 At any point in the year, a member can click a dues reminder link from their Weekly Masonic Update or log in to OLP and make their payment.

 Non-renewal and arrears costs: